-35 Digital Marketing Blogs That Accept Guest Posts
+45 Top Digital Marketing Blogs That Accept Guest Posts

 What They Want

+Business 2 Community likes things that are newsworthy.
 For instance, your thoughts on a new Twitter feature or an update to Facebook Ads.

 Hint

-They always ask to share the previous samples of your work, so be ready to provide a portfolio.
+They always ask prospects to share previous samples of your work, so be ready to provide a portfolio.

 What They Want

-SERPstat is growing their community, so they will be interested in materials that will help them connect with other influencers.
+Serpstat is growing its community, so they will be interested in materials that will help them connect with other influencers.

-Posts with the quotes from experts will be favored here.
+Posts with quotes from experts will be favored here.

 Hint